 Fact no.14: The religious journey of Amarnath starts with Guru Purnima and ends on the day of Raksha Bandhan.

-Fact no.15: Specific dishes are also made on the sacred festival of Raksha Bandhan, which include shakarpare, saltpare, ghee, and dhunani etc.
+Rakhi facts 15: Specific dishes are also made on the sacred festival of Raksha Bandhan, which includes Shakarpare, Saltpare, Ghee, and Dhunani, etc.

-Fact no.16: In country like India, the male members of Rashtriya Swayamsevak Sangh tied rakhis to each other for mutual brotherhood.
+Facts about Raksha Bandhan 16: In a country like India, the male members of Rashtriya Swayamsevak Sangh tied rakhis to each other for mutual brotherhood.

-Fact no.17: To protect the trees, rakhis are still binded on trees.
+Fact no.17: To protect the trees, rakhis are still bound on trees.

-Fact no.18: The festival of Raksha bandhan is a festival which promotes love and brotherhood in society.
+Fact no.18: The festival of Raksha Bandhan is a festival that promotes love and brotherhood in society.
 This festival gives us the message of sacrifice and purity.

-Fact no.19: The Postal Department of Government of India prepares a special envelope on this day.
+Rakhi facts 19: The Postal Department of Government of India prepares a special envelope on this day.
 The price is ten rupees.
-In it you can send several Rakhis together.
+In it, you can send several Rakhis together.

-Fact no.23: South Indian Brahmin of Tamil Nadu, Kerala, Maharashtra and Orissa This festival is called Avni Avitam.
+Fact no.23: South Indian Brahmin of Tamil Nadu, Kerala, Maharashtra, and Orissa This festival is called Avni Aviram.

 Fact no.24: Rakhi commonly sisters brother only binds but in our country Brahmins, teachers and politicians or celebrities are also thread tied.

-Fact no.26: On this day, the Rakshi of saffron colored to each other for the male brotherhood of the RSS.
+Facts about Raksha Bandhan 26: On this day, the Rakshi of saffron-colored to each other for the male brotherhood of the RSS.

-Fact no.27: Recited a verse in the religious rituals of Hinduism Rakshasutra bind time wise or master Sanskrit, which the king is associated with sacrifice which he was tied to the great powerful Danvendra king slaughtered Rcshasutr, the same formula I bind you, you never get distracted by your resolve.
+Fact no.27: Recited a verse in the religious rituals of Hinduism Rakshasutra bind time-wise or master Sanskrit, which the king is associated with the sacrifice which he was tied to the great powerful Danvendra king slaughtered Rcshasutr, the same formula I bind you, you never get distracted by your resolve.